larswik/IFC-Specification/IFC4x3/Properties/c/CentroidRadius_2diev9DK90Gvau__QLo_d5/Documentation.md

-The centgroid radius of the element.
+The centroid radius of the element.